 - The need for exact mechanical interchangeability for the transformer foot print, location of bushings, and orientation of accessories sometimes makes repair the best choice

 We can change an existing design to overcome an inherent problem or squeeze out some more MVA.
 We can change the voltage and/or winding configuration to convert an outdated transformer into a usable asset again.
-We have the in-house engineering and manufacturing expertise and experience to make the required modifications.
+We have the on or off-site engineering and manufacturing expertise and experience to make the required modifications.

 As discussed above, reusing components is central to a cost-effective repair process.
 Transformers can last for 30 + years and many of its components can certainly outlast the primary internal insulation.
-We practically believe in the “if it isn’t broke, don’t fix it” philosophy but will be guided by the customer’s needs and wants.
+We practically believe in the "if it isn't broke, don't fix it" philosophy but will be guided by the customer's needs and wants.
 Should components no longer be viable for re-use, we are committed to responsible disposal and have partnered with companies that specialize in this field.
-We have a stock of used transformer components for sale including bushings, bushing connectors, pressure relief devices (PRD), PRD shrouds, temperature gauges, sudden pressure relays and pressure/vacuum gauges.
+We supply transformer components like bushings, cores, housing, windings, insulation, and much more.
 Please contact us for any of your transformer related needs.